 The Equation

-1. Determine the total amount that make up a full unit
+1. Determine the total amount that makes up a full unit

 2. Divide the number needed to determine the decimal

-We need three eggs for our recipe of the 12 the come in a carton, so the equation would look like this:
+We need three eggs for our recipe of the 12 that come in a carton, so the equation would look like this:

 3 ÷ 12 = 0.25